Airbus to cut 15,000 jobs to survive coronavirus crisis

 Michel Pierre, representing the CFDT union at Airbus, said Airbus had refused direct state intervention in its capital, upholding corporate governance reforms in 2013.
 Compulsory sackings would therefore be "totally unacceptable," he said.

-Industry sources say Airbus is basing the restructuring on a 40% drop in underlying aircraft production for two years.
+Industry sources say Airbus is basing the restructuring on a 40per cent drop in underlying aircraft production for two years.

 The company's programmes chief, meanwhile, said it was slowing a push into high-margin services as a result of a slump in air travel but maintaining its diversification strategy.